roe-dl/weewx-skyfield-almanac/README.md

 satellite out of it by concatenating the name of the file (this time `weather`), an underscore, and the catalog number of the satellite.
 For example, for the METEOSAT-10 satellite this would be `weather_38552`.
-Then, if you want to see the location on earth directly below the satellite you would write
+Then, if you want to see the location on Earth directly below the satellite you would write

 ```